thefrontside/bigtest/website/docs/interactors/3-locators-filters-actions.md

 </form>
 ```

 We cannot specify a locator based on the label, so using `TextField()` without a locator would return two elements and therefore produce an error.
-We can narrow down from two TextFields to one using either the `id` or `placeholder` filters provided by the BigTest `TextField` interactor:
+We can narrow down from two TextFields to one using either the `id` or `placeholder` filters provided by the predefined `TextField` interactor:

 ```js
 TextField({ id: 'username-id' }).exists();